Data Centers in Central Illinois

 Natural Disaster Risk

-Central Illinois has a moderate risk profile, with a National Risk Index score of 49.54 out of 100 as of September 2025.
-The risk score indicates a lower-than-average threat level compared to the nation as a whole, particularly regarding coastal or seismic events.
+Central Illinois has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 49.54 as of September 2025.
+The risk is primarily driven by seasonal weather events rather than catastrophic geological threats.